mm2023git/Telegram-HLTV-Bot/README.md

 /getteams(Displays a list of the top 30 teams and their rankings) /getteaminfo TeamID/TeamName  (Insert name or ID following command and get the roster of the team you searched) /helpcsgo(Displays this message)
-/followteam folllowed by team name
+/followteam followed by team name
+/unfollowteam followed by team name or team ID /followlist (displays list of teams you follow)

+Ver .5
+-Added unfollowteam
+-Added followlist

 Ver .3
 -Added followteam